vtthoapl/bookstore/README.md

-# bookstore : an application using svelte & sveltekit
+ bookstore : this is for git practicing group. welcome to make the messa at the moment

 # link how to use git & github tutorial on github: https://www.youtube.com/watch?v=jhtbhSpV5YA
 # link to another tutorial from Omnia course: https://www.youtube.com/watch?v=DVRQoVRzMIY&list=PLZe9xILmMOdtq-O6SHcPm2I-sh3kiTw6v&index=10&t=2s